-In the 21st century survivors are still invited to join mixed bereavement groups.
-Perhaps the second and better option is counselling.
-The latter can be a positive experience, but this is such a long and enduring grief all benefits may be lost if there is no support network available, afterwards.
+In the 21st century, survivors are still invited to join mixed bereavement groups.
+Perhaps the second and better option is counseling.
+The latter can be a positive experience, but this is such a long and enduring grief all benefits may be lost if there is no support network available, afterward.

 HOPE specialises only in suicide bereavement and is well equipped to provide a service tailored for survivors by survivors.
 We are cost-effective, encourage survivors to co-produce events and there is no waiting list.
 Lack of funding is our only obstacle.